• Skip to main content

 • Fresh ginger: I do not recommend using ground ginger instead.

-• Spice: these include onion seeds, ground coriander and cumin.
-Adjust the recommend amount to suit your taste.
+• Spices: These include onion seeds, ground coriander and cumin.
+Adjust the recommend amounts to suit your taste.

 Beetroot chutney ingredients in individual dishes.

-To make chutney with beetroot you need to peel and finely dice the beetroot.
+To make this beet chutney recipe you need to peel and finely dice the beetroot.
 You can prepare it in advance (overnight) and keep refrigerated, covered, until you are ready to make the recipe.

-It is important to use raw beetroot in this recipe rather than ready cooked beetroot.
-(If you are looking for leftover beetroot recipe ideas you might like this cold beet salad).
+TIP: It is important to use raw beets in this recipe rather than ready cooked beetroot.

 How to thicken beetroot chutney

 It's perfectly ok to simply cook all the ingredients together until soft, then cool and enjoy your chutney.
-This chutney gets even better, however, if you pulse some of the mixture and use that to naturally thicken this condiment.
-This really improves the texture as well as the flavour of the chutney.
-(See Instructions below for details)
+This beet chutney gets even better, however, if you pulse some of the mixture and use that to naturally thicken this condiment.
+This really improves the texture as well as the flavour of the chutney (see Instructions below for details).

 Step-by-step recipe instructions

 1.Make chutney base mixture: To the pot add the vinegar, apple juice, sugar, fresh ginger, spices and seasoning.
-Cook for a minute until the sugar has dissolved and the mixture starts bubbling up.
+Cook for a minute until the sugar has dissolved and the mixture starts bubbling.

 Chutney base mixture in pot.

-2. Add beetroot: Add the diced beetroot, apple and onion, stir, cover and simmer for about 40 minutes or until the beetroot is tender but still has some crunch, stirring occasionally.
+2. Add beets: Add the beets, apple and onion, stir, cover and simmer for about 40 minutes or until the beetroot is tender but still has some crunch, stirring occasionally.

 Cubed beets, apple, chopped red onion with spoon in pot.

-3. Add soy sauce: Remove from the heat, stir in the soy sauce and place one third of the mixture in a small blender.
+3. Add soy sauce: Remove from the heat and stir in the soy sauce.

 Beetroot chutney mixture in pot with spoon.

-4. Pulse chutney: Pulse a few times to break up the larger pieces (but do not puree completely).
+4. Pulse chutney: Place one third of the mixture in a small bowl of a food processor.
+Pulse a few times to break up the larger pieces and create a thick, coarse texture.
+Do not puree until smooth.

 Beet chutney mixture in small blender.